 UTIs in men.
 These infections are less common in men than women.
 They usually happen because of some kind of blockage.
 This may be due to an enlarged prostate, a urinary stone, or a problem from a catheter used for a procedure.
 These UTIs are treated with antibiotics.
 It's often harder to cure prostate-based infections.
 Treatment usually is long-term but must be started right away because it can be life- threatening.

 Other structural or functional issues.
 Like blockages that men might have, there can be other issues with the way the urinary system works.
-Things like cysts and tumors can trigger more serious problems.
+Things like cysts, stones and tumors can trigger more serious problems.
 If you've had a kidney transplant or kidney failure, that can lead to complications with a UTI.
+Although antibiotics are first-line therapy for a culture proven UTI, structural abnormalities of the urinary tract may require a surgical fix to eradicate UTIs.
 Your doctor will still use antibiotics, but will monitor your underlying condition such as bladder diverticulum, kidney or bladder stones..